Planning a Sweet Oregon Coast Road Trip

 Where to Stay

-An Oregon coast road trip is nothing without an amazing place to stay.
-Hotels and resorts are alright, but overdone at this point.
-Why not pay the same (or sometimes less!) money and stay at a beautiful, unique Oregon coast vacation rental?
+An Oregon coast road trip is just a long drive without an amazing destination location to stay in!
+Hotels and resorts are uninspired.
+Why not pay the same (or less!) to stay at a beautiful, unique Oregon coast vacation rental?

-They often have the same amenities, and sometimes even better ones.
-They’re also managed by real people instead of distant corporations and can provide much more of a personal touch to your stay.
+With the same amenities, individual attention, more space, and a feeling of .
+They’re also managed by local people instead of distant corporations and can provide much more of a personal touch to your stay.

 Your Oregon Coast Road Trip